 - Set up 2-factor authentication.
 That helps to secure your account by sending a code to your phone when you log in.

 - You don’t have to buy a whole coin.
 You can buy fractions of coins.
 BitCoins are expensive here in 2017, so consider buying fractions of a coin to start if you don’t have a big bankroll.
-Its has historically been a mistake to buy only ETH and LTC because BTC costs more.
-You want to think of which one will increase in and retain value, buying all three in equal $ amounts (and ignoring how many of each coin that amounts too) is one way to avoid making the wrong choice based on price tag per coin.
+It has historically been a mistake to buy only ETH and LTC because BTC costs more.
+You need to think of which one will increase in and retain value, buying all three in equal $ amounts (and ignoring how many of each coin that amounts too) is one way to avoid making the wrong choice based on price tag per coin.

 - When you buy a coin, take a breath and review the information.
 An extra decimal place can mean big money considering a single BitCoin can trade for over

 - Download the app.
 This lets you trade cryptocurrency from your phone.
-The market is volatile, transactions are slow, when it is time to buy or sell you need to do it ASAP.
+The market is volatile; transactions are slow.
+When it is time to buy or sell, you need to do it ASAP.

 - Set alerts.
 Alerts can help you decide when to buy or sell.

 - Cryptocurrency is volatile!
 There is always the chance that the market will crash, or that you will face some other catastrophe.
 Cryptocurrency isn’t a centrally controlled and regulated fiat currency.
-If you lose a coin or someone cheats you, there is essentially nothing you can do about it (which is why you want to have 2-factor authentication set-up).
+If you lose a coin or someone cheats you, there is nothing you can do about it (which is why you want to have 2-factor authentication set-up).